forhad-php/post-block/README.txt

 = Key Features =
 - Option to choose pre designed template.
-- Mximum width of the block.
+- Maximum width of the block.
 - Number of post columns.
 - Post per page view.
 - Spacing of column and row gap.